johanseaxis/acap-native-sdk-examples/hello-world-dynamic-user/README.md

  *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

 # A hello-world ACAP3 application using manifest
-This README file explains how to build a simple Hello World ACAP3 application.
+This README file explains how to build a simple Hello World manifest ACAP3 application.
 It is achieved by using the containerized Axis API and toolchain images.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "hello-world-dynamic-user" application source code which can easily be compiled and run with the help of the tools and step by step below.

+This example shows how to build an ACAP3 using a manifest, and how to create a dynamically generated user using manifests.
+Dynamically generated users is a functionality that's only available by using manifests.

 ## Getting started
 These instructions will guide you on how to execute the code.
 Below is the structure and scripts used in the example: